Romans Part One: Dive

 The next thing we want to look at in this Dive are some key themes found in the book.
 Let me give you some historical context that is going to help you understand these overarching themes a little better.
 We’ll go a little further into these in the Deep Dives.

 Romans is written by Paul, an incredible writer, a genius at conveying the truth of the gospel and what we are to believe.
-This incredible book that has impacted so many people including John Wesley and Karl Barth, and it sets up our lives on a solid foundation of sound doctrine.
+This incredible book, that has impacted so many people including John Wesley and Karl Barth, sets up our lives on a solid foundation of sound doctrine.
 What do I mean by sound doctrine?
 I mean having a solid foundation of what you believe to be the truth, based and set in the Word of God.

 Paul is presenting his doctrinal thesis to the church in Rome.
 He has not been to this church, so he is introducing his key terms and concepts to them.
 You are going to hear key words like ‘justification’, ‘propitiation’, ‘God’s righteousness given to us’, ‘atonement’ etc. He is going through the foundational doctrine of Christianity for the Romans.
 Ryan is going to go through some of these key concepts in the Deep Dives to help you understand the text a little better.

 The first key overarching theme that we want to look at in Romans is Paul’s heart for unity in the Church.
-The Church at Rome is right under the Emperor's nose and he wants this church to make a good impression on the Emperor, how goes the Church in Rome, goes all the churches in Asia minor.
-Paul in this letter is the great equaliser.
-Paul wants them to be of one mind, one body working together for the sake of the gospel message of Jesus Christ.
-He wants them to know the truths on which they all stand united in Christ Jesus.
-No divisions amongst them.
+The church at Rome is right under the Emperor's nose and Paul wants it to make a good impression on the Emperor, because how goes the church in Rome, goes all the churches in Asia minor.
+In this letter, Paul is the great equaliser.
+He wants the people to be of one mind, one body working together for the sake of the gospel message of Jesus Christ.
+He wants them to know the truths on which they all stand united in Christ Jesus–no divisions amongst them.